fbpx

 Based on data from a recent study, carbon offset production likely needs to increase by 50x to meet net-zero goals by 2040.
 Will it happen?

-Last week, Nicole Sullivan, our Director of Climate Services, got the chance to sit down with Dan Linsky from ClimeCo and Julius Pasay from The Climate Trust, two leaders in the carbon offset project development space, to discuss efforts to close the current supply gap in the carbon market and the challenges in developing projects and issuing credits at scale.
-Below are some highlights from the conversation—but don’t miss the full replay for more insights.
+Last week, we had the chance to sit down with Dan Linsky from ClimeCo and Julius Pasay from The Climate Trust, two leaders in the carbon offset project development space, to discuss efforts to close the current supply gap in the carbon market, the complexities of project timelines, verification bottlenecks, and strategies for stakeholder education.
+The discussion also highlighted opportunities for collaboration, the importance of ensuring credit quality, and the growing demand for offsets as companies strive to meet ambitious net-zero goals.
+Below are some highlights from the conversation, along with the full replay.

 How to Bring a Carbon Offset Project to Market